MarwaneKhalis/CYNA-Test/README.md

 Now let's see how to setup my solution.
 The first step is to download the whole project from github, then open a terminal and go to the root of the project.
-Next we have to run some commands :
+Next we have to run some commands:
--"docker-compose up -d" to setup ElasticSearch and Kibana -"python -m venv venv" if you want to use a virtual environnement, assuming you already have python on your machine.
+- "docker-compose up -d" to setup ElasticSearch and Kibana
+- "python -m venv venv" if you want to use a virtual environnement, assuming you already have python on your machine.
--"venv\scripts\activate.bat" to use the environnement.
+- "venv\scripts\activate.bat" to use the environnement.
--"pip install -r requirements.txt" to install the required libraries.
+- "pip install -r requirements.txt" to install the required libraries.

 You should now be able to run the main file without any problem : "python main.py"  (in the terminal).
 Once the process has started, go to Kibana (http://localhost:5601) > Stack Management > Saved Objects.